By Rebecca Haberman, MD, as told to Stephanie Watson

 The Future of Treatment

-Today's treatments for psoriasis are more effective than the ones available for psoriatic arthritis.
+Today's treatments for skin lesions are more effective than the ones available for joint inflammation.
 Thanks to the wide range of topical medicines, biologics, and other therapies, we can get almost 100% clearance of the skin much easier than before.

 It's hard to achieve that with the joints.
 So we're trying to come up with new ways to make people feel better.

-The outlook for psoriatic arthritis may change as companies discover new drugs and they become available.
-For example, guselkumab (Tremfya) became the first IL-23 inhibitor to be FDA-approved for psoriatic arthritis.
+The outlook for joint involvement may change as companies discover new drugs and they become available.

 Drug companies are on the hunt for new ways to block inflammation in psoriatic disease.
 Some ideas involve combining biologics or targeting more than one inflammatory pathway at once.
 For example, a drug in development, bimekizumab, targets two inflammatory proteins, IL-17A and IL-17F.
 In studies, it helped some people's symptoms improve by as much as 90%.